Global Stabilization for Causally Consistent Partial Replication: Introduction

-In this paper, we aim to extend the idea of global stabilization to a more general case, in particular, (i) we allow arbitrary data assignment across the all the servers, and (ii) each client can communicate with any subset of servers for accessing data.
 The contributions of this paper are the following: \begin{enumerate} \item We propose an algorithm that implements causal consistency for general partially replicated distributed storage system.
-The algorithm allows each server to store an arbitrary subset of the data, and each client can communicate with any subset of the servers. \item We prove the optimality of our algorithm in terms of remote update visibility latency, i.e. how fast an update from remote server is visible to the client locally. \item We also provide trade-offs to further optimize the remote update visibility latency for realistic scenarios. \item We evaluate the performance of our algorithm comparing to GentleRain in terms of remote update visibility latency. \end{enumerate}
+The algorithm allows each server to store an arbitrary subset of the data, and each client can communicate with an arbitrary subset of the servers and migrate among them without extra delays. \item We prove the optimality of the $GST$ computation in our algorithm regarding remote update visibility latency, i.e., how fast update from the remote server is visible to the client, under general partial replication. \item We also provide trade-offs to further optimize the remote update visibility latency by introducing extra delays during client's migration. \item We provide simulation results on the performance of our algorithm comparing to the stabilization algorithm of GentleRain. \end{enumerate}